Course Change Process

 2. The links beneath the Department Chairs heading correlate to each semester for which information is requested.

 3. Once you have clicked on one of the Course Change Form links, an index of department areas appears.
-Clicking on the department for which you are responsible will produce a list of projected courses based on the data you previously supplied last semester, including “dummy” courses representing sabbaticals, leaves, course releases, overloads, departmental faculty teaching a GRW or ENG 101 section, etc.
+Clicking on the department for which you are responsible will produce a list of projected courses based on the data you previously supplied last semester, including “dummy” courses representing sabbaticals, leaves, course releases, overloads, departmental faculty teaching a GRW section, etc.

 - If you want to cancel a course, click the first checkbox on.
 To reactivate it, click the first checkbox off.